-Applicants must be currently enrolled in the Master of Science in Speech, Language, and Hearing Sciences (MS-SLHS) or the Clinical Doctorate in Audiology (AuD) to be eligible for the Bilingual Certificate Program.
+Applicants must be currently enrolled in the Master of Science in Speech, Language, and Hearing Sciences (MS-SLHS), Clinical Doctorate in Audiology (AuD), or Doctor of Philosophy in Speech, Language, and Hearing Sciences (PhD-SLHS) to be eligible for the Bilingual Certificate Program.
 PhD applicants must have a clinical degree.

 We do not require any additional standardized tests for admission to the certificate program.

 International applicants will not be considered for conditional admission by this program.

 Students will be required to take 9 credits: (1) one course within the SLHS department that focuses on bilingualism,& multiculturalism, and nonmainstream dialects; (2) a workshop course within the SLHS department focused on working as a bilingual clinician; (3) one elective course outside or within our department related to phonetics, bilingualism and/or multiculturalism; (4) a bilingual clinical practicum supervised by a bilingual speech‐language pathologist in one setting or an accumulated number of contact hours across clinical placements with culturally and linguistically diverse populations.